nathan-rousselot/scoop/README.md

 You can explore the different notebooks in this repository for more detailed examples and additional figures.

+**Pre-trained model**: The pre-trained model is heavy (>900MB) and is not included in this repository.
+You can download it from [here](https://drive.google.com/file/d/1zi_UcvCEBv2KH0-IZ9E_OxSBLkUAOGln/view?usp=sharing), which is an anonymous google drive link.

 ## Citation

 If you use Scoop, or this code, in your research please cite the following paper: